 Reporting is important because SEO isn’t a tangible service.
 If you don’t understand your reports then you won’t be able to tell if your SEO is doing a good job or not.
 Ask your SEO to take the time to explain the report and offer up your opinions and metrics that you care about.

 SEO isn’t a one-and-done service, it requires constant improvement.
-The best SEO agencies will have a different SEO Specialist audit the website to get a fresh take on what’s missing.
+A quality digital marketing agency will have a different SEO Specialist audit the website to get a fresh take on what’s missing.
 Also it’s not always a bad thing to swap SEOs within the same agency.
 A fresh perspective is sometimes exactly what your website needs.

 Make sure they’re sending through copy for approval, highlighting keyword usage and that those keywords match your goals.
 Also make sure they’re getting quality backlinks from you.
 Not thousands of backlinks from dodgy sources that will hurt your SEO.